JSystemsTech/AppFlow/docs.md

                      </ul>
                </div>
                <h2 class="fs-auto-h6">Alternate Styling for Collapsed Apps</h2>
                <p class="fs-auto-md text-color-light">By default a collapsed App element is flat with rounded corners.
-AppFlows provides some alternate options for displaying collapsed apps.
+AppFlow's provides some alternate options for displaying collapsed apps.
 Add any of the following classes to an App element:</p>
                <ul>
                         <li><strong>Square Corners </strong>: add "app-square" </li>
                         <li><strong>Glossy/Glass Effect </strong>: add "glass" </li>
                         <li><strong>Beveled border Effect </strong>: add "beveled" </li>
                      </ul>
                <h2 class="fs-auto-h6">Using Icons in the Header</h2>
-               <p class="fs-auto-md text-color-light">If you are using a icon font libray such as FontAwesome and you are using icons in the Header element of an App element you can add an "app-icon" class to the Header element to let the the icon size to scale with the App Size Tray option</p>
+               <p class="fs-auto-md text-color-light">If you are using a icon font library such as FontAwesome and you are using icons in the Header element of an App element you can add an "app-icon" class to the Header element to let the the icon size to scale with the App Size Tray option</p>
                <p class="fs-auto-md text-color-light">Also if you are using the "app-icon" class you can add an additional class for controlling the relative size of the icon by adding any one of the following classes to the App Header element:</p>
                <ul>
                         <li><strong>App Icon Extra Small </strong>: add "app-icon-xs" smallest icon</li>